code-for-coffee/android-getting-started-workshops/README.md

 - Write code in Java to make the user interface interactive.
 - Describe the Java build process.
 - Test their application on an Android device.

-#### Goals of this Workshop

-While learning about Android, you will learn:
-* The basic syntax of the Java language
-* What the Java Virtual Machine (JVM) and Java Runtime Environment (JRE) are.
-* How to use an Integrated Development Environment (IDE) such as **Android Studio**.
-* Common Java libraries and frameworks, and how they can be leveraged to quickly build robust applications.
-* The basics of the Android platform and how Java fits into the picture
-* How to take this knowledge to build a simple Android app.